Midol Caffeine Free

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about Midol Caffeine Free, please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about Midol Caffeine Free (acetaminophen and pamabrom), please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.